Graded Poisson algebras on bordism groups of garlands: Basic definitions and main results

-Chas~\cite{Chas} gave examples of pairs of distinct free loop homotopy classes that do not contain disjoint loops, despite the facts that their Goldman Lie bracket is zero and the classes do not contain powers of simple loops.
-In particular, our Lie bracket gives the minimal number of intersection points of loops in her examples.

-As we discuss in Subsection~\ref{AMRrelation}, our Lie bracket of the classes in $\bor_0(G_{\{S^1\}, F^2})\otimes \Q$ corresponding to two loops on a surface is closely related to the Andersen-Mattes-Reshetikhin~\cite{AMR1},~\cite{AMR2} Lie bracket of two trivial chord diagrams corresponding to the two loops.
-One can use Theorem~\ref{mainintersection} and the relation between our and Andersen-Mattes-Reshetikhin Lie brackets to show that their Lie bracket also gives the minimal number of intersection points of loops in two given free loop homotopy classes as in Theorem~\ref{mainintersection}.
-To our knowledge, this result about the Andersen-Mattes-Reshetikhin Lie bracket is new.

-A few ideas in the proof of this Theorem are motivated by the work~\cite{TuraevViro} of Turaev-Viro.
-Their pairing allows one to compute the minimal number of intersection points of loops in any two given homotopy classes of free loops on an oriented surface.
-Turaev-Viro pairing is not a Lie bracket and we are not aware of any immediate relation between their pairing and our Lie bracket.

 \begin{remark}[Relation to the algebra in our joint work with Yu.
 Rudyak~\cite{ChernovRudyakGarlands}] The Lie bracket and many other operations on $\bor_*(G_{\frak N, M})$ for one element sets $\frak N$ were first introduced in our joint preprint with Yuli Rudyak~\cite{ChernovRudyakGarlands}.
 In that preprint we were able to get only the $\mod 2$ proof of the Jacobi identity.
 This was due to the major difficulties we had in computing orientations of the manifolds parameterizing the bordism classes of the terms in the Jacobi identity.
-This work shows that for $\frak N$ consisting of odd-dimensional manifolds, $[\cdot, \cdot]$ is indeed a graded Lie bracket, even when $\frak N$ consists of many manifolds of possibly different dimensions.
+This work shows that for $\frak N$ consisting of manifolds of the same odd dimension $\frak n$, the operation $[\cdot, \cdot]$ is indeed a graded Lie bracket.